Florida deputy arrested for allegedly selling marijuana laced edibles to inmates - NewsBreak

 A 32-year-old sheriff's deputy in Florida was fired after he was found "slumped over" behind the wheel in an agency-issued cruiser last month "obviously drunk" with alcohol bottles littered throughout his vehicle.

-A man was left critically injured after a shooting at a park in St. Petersburg on Sunday.
+A woman and child are recovering in the hospital after a shooting in Clearwater on Sunday.

 7K vehicles stopped, 200 arrested in continued crackdown on I-4